One of the questions that I get asked fairly frequently here on the blog is, “Is Erythritol Safe?”

 First up is aspartame.

-So aspartame is Nutrasweet and has been shown to kill brain cells with long term usage.
 I can tell you that I had horrid insomnia from that stuff–I used to drink a lot of Diet Coke when I was a waitress.
 I loved it, but….totally not worth it.
-I'm glad I got the insomnia because it was the trigger for me to get off of it and save a few of the brain cells that I have left. (source)
+I'm glad I got the insomnia because it was the trigger for me to get off of it and save a few of the brain cells that I have left.

 Here is one source possibly connecting dots between aspartame and brain cancer.